Alloy Artifacts |

 The catalog listing shows a 715x series of small 4 inch models, including longnose pliers with side cutters, diagonal cutters, needlenose pliers, and end nippers.

 Itō Kōgu also made these pliers in larger sizes, and somewhat later Fuller began offering the rounded design as its standard No. 192 pliers.
+An example can be seen as the Fuller 192-6 Needlenose Pliers with Side-Cutters.

 The overall length is 8.0 inches, and the finish is polished chrome.